 When minors have a provisional license, they can take the car out on their own.
 However, insurance companies rarely cover minors without an adult taking responsibility for the minor’s action.
 Essentially anything a minor does fall back to the guardian’s insurance policy which covers them.

-There is a situation which includes a driver and vehicle owner which don’t fall on the same insurance policy.
-Professional drivers may work independently through a single client, or they may work through a service.
+There is a situation that includes a driver and vehicle owner who don’t fall on the same insurance policy.
+Professional drivers may work independently through a single client, or they may work through service.
 Limo drivers, taxi drivers, even Uber drivers all have different insurance policies through their employer.